Students in Kindergarten through 8th Grade

 On Wednesday evening we have a potluck and the students demonstrate a little of what they have learned in the class sessions, as well as some of the songs.
 The week ends Friday with an afternoon water fight!

-More to come on this.
-For now, you can visit the local Steubenville website at Partnership for Youth.
+Visit the local Steubenville website at Partnership for Youth.